fabri1983/titan256c/README.md

 ### TODO:
-- Change text ramp effect by using white color instead of transparent.
 - Fix black BG color lines over text in approaches B and C.
 - Add colorful border as original titan demo has.
 Likely using shade mode?
 - Add DMA command buffering as Steph does.
 See dma.c.